The Step-by-Step, Easy to Use Plan for Projecting and Managing Your Cash Flow

 Conclusion

 Cash flow forecasting is a disciplined approach that will yield benefits for more control and certainty.
-Articulating a realistic forecast horizon, fairly accurate opening balance, with due consideration for timing in forecasting inflows and outflows, with continuous refreshes and scenario testing will give you more confidence in your cash flow prediction.
+Articulating a realistic forecast horizon, a fairly accurate opening balance, with due consideration for timing in forecasting inflows and outflows, with continuous refreshes and scenario testing will give you more confidence in your cash flow prediction.
 Let the forecast help guide decisions; borrow when you need money, but not too early, and avoid unnecessary cash crises.
 With regular review and some simple metrics such as cash runway or burn rate, your business will be better prepared to ride the waves of growth and volatility.